i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.04/managing-users-contacts/create-users-manually.md

 ## Centreon authentication

-* The **Reach Centreon Front-end** field serves to authorize the user to access the Centreon web interface.
+* The **Reach Centreon Front-end** field serves to authorize the user to access the i-Vertix IT Monitoring web interface.
 * The **Password** and **Confirm Password** fields contain the user password.
 * The **Default Language** field serves to define the language of the Centreon interface for this user.
 * The **Admin** field defined if this user is the administrator of the supervision platform or not.